 Benadryl is a brand name over-the-counter antihistamine medication.
 Histamine is a substance produced by the body in response to the presence of allergens like pollen, animal hair, or dust.
 Histamine release underlies certain symptoms like sneezing, itchy eyes, scratchy feelings in the nose or throat, runny nose, and difficulty breathing.
 Antihistamines like Benadryl combat the actions of histamine.
 Some people may also take Benadryl to reduce similar symptoms when they have a cold.
 Diphenhydramine is the main ingredient in this drug, and the substance can be found in other over-the-counter medications, too.1

 Although Benadryl is sold without a prescription, the drug can cause drowsiness and sedation.
 Misuse of the medication may occur because people do not properly read the directions, mix it with alcohol or other intoxicants, or take too much of it at once.
 Any form of misuse can be dangerous and may result in severe side effects or an overdose.1

-Even when taken as directed, Benadryl can cause some intense side effects, so it is important to know how much is safe in one dose and in one day, and what the signs of abuse or overdose may be.
+Just like with a prescription drug, it is important to follow the instructions on the package and only take Benadryl in recommended doses for a short period of time.Even when taken as directed, Benadryl can have some troublesome side effects, so it is important to know how much is safe in one dose and in one day, and what the signs of abuse or overdose may be.

 Although Benadryl is sold over the counter without a prescription, the active ingredient is potent and has an impact on the body.
 In addition to eliminating symptoms of allergies or a cold, it also interacts with other organ systems.